 I serve on the editorial review board for: Journal of Service Research; The Journal of Business Research; Journal of Service Management; Journal of Service Theory and Practice.

-- Journal of Service Management (Journal)
+- Journal of Service Theory and Practice (Journal)

 - University of Adelaide

 - Investigating the use of marketing automation on customer relationships within the Scottish financial industry

 - Alexander, Matthew (Principal Investigator) McLean, Graeme (Principal Investigator) Lehto, Sissi (Co-investigator)